rosera/demo_leaderboard/README.md

 ## Endpoint

-Use a simple in-memory backend to manage the handling of the information to be presented.
+Use a simple [quizzrr in-memory backend](https://github.com/rosera/quizzrr_leaderboard/blob/main/README.md) to manage the handling of the information to be presented.
 Optionally this can be extended to use a database as a backend depending on requirements.

 The Flutter application expects the information to be presented in the following JSON format: